 I could see that Pete was in a weakened state but was determined not to let his daughter down on her wedding day.
 He didn't.
 After we photographed this moment, he again stood tall.
 He walked Dayna down a fairly steep hill to the ceremony.
 He was told they could set up a chair for him to sit halfway to the gazebo, where the ceremony was to be performed but he insisted on walking his daughter the whole way and he did.
 I have always been proud of my brothers for many reasons but at this moment, I was especially impressed.
 It was a special day for the guests but a very memorable day for our family.

 My brother showed a love for his daughter that made us all very proud and provided a very poignant moment.
 On this very special day, his daughter's wedding day, he would not be defeated.
 With his two sons and their wives and their children looking on, he walked a walk that showed what the love of a father and family means.

-Pete, we were all proud of you that day.
-You made Dayna's wedding day even more special for her.
+Pete, we were all proud of you that day and so many others before and after.
+You made your daughter's wedding day even more special for her.